Chargers won’t put pressure on Herbert to start immediately

 HOW THEY DID

 With this year’s class having quality quarterbacks at the top, Telesco needed to get one.
-Taylor is in the final year of his contract and the franchise needs someone to bank on as they move into their new stadium this year.
+Taylor is in the final year of his contract and the franchise needs someone to bank on as it moves into a new stadium.
+The Chargers just hope it was the right choice with Herbert.

+“We drafted Justin to be our franchise quarterback but we’re not putting a time frame on him.
+It might be next year, it might be later this year, it might be immediate,” Lynn said.

 They also addressed a major need at linebacker as well as building depth at running back and wide receiver.

 WHAT’S NEXT?

-Los Angeles’ most critical need remains on the offensive line at left tackle.
+Los Angeles’ most critical need remains at left tackle.
 Telesco has mentioned Sam Tevi, Trent Scott and Forrest Lamp as possibilities, but they could use a better option for such an important position.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL